suyuan32/GoGuide/src/en/guide/interview/golang/basic/1-basic.md

 <details>
 <summary>Click to expand</summary>

-No, when executing `for range`, the actual traversal is a copy of the variable, so changing the traversed variable is not nutritious.
+No, when executing `for range`, what is actually traversed is a copy of the variable, so changing the traversed variable will not have an impact.

 ```go
 package main